axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 The cascade failure pattern

 The most dangerous scenario keepers face is the cascade failure: a heat spike increases ammonia production and toxicity, the stressed axolotl produces more waste, ammonia rises further, gill tissue is damaged by ammonia, damaged gills are less efficient at gas exchange, the axolotl becomes oxygen-deprived, and immune suppression follows.
-Each step makes the next step worse.
-From reviewing common emergency scenarios in axolotl keeper communities, cascade failures almost always start with temperature.
-Controlling temperature prevents the cascade from starting.
+Each step makes the next step worse, and fungal or bacterial infection often closes out the cascade.
+Detection and recovery for those secondary infections falls to the fungus guide.

 How often should you test axolotl water?